Title Loan Laws And Disclosures For Each State

 New Mexico

 Under the New Mexico Small Loan Act, car title loans are permitted within the state, but interest rates are capped at 36% for loans funded between $2,500 and $10,000.
-A late fee of 5% is allowed to be charged to the borrower after ten days, and a lender can repossess your vehicle once you’ve been delinquent for 30 days.
+A late fee of 5% may be charged to the borrower after ten days, and the lender can repossess the vehicle once the borrower has been delinquent for 30 days.

 New York

-Payday lending and car title loans aren’t legal in New York.
-The state also caps interest rates and repayment terms for most unsecured loans.
+Payday lending and car title loans aren’t allowed in New York.
+The state also caps interest rates and repayment terms for most unsecured loans, which makes it challenging for lenders to operate effectively within the state.
 The maximum interest rate with any short term loan in New York is 16% per year.

 North Carolina

-Title loans aren’t legal in North Carolina.
+Title loan companies are mostly prohibited from offering loans in North Carolina, but there are still some avenues to use your vehicle as collateral for a loan.
 The annual interest rate cap for unsecured loans is 36%.

 North Dakota